tardate/LittleArduinoProjects/README.md

-# 265 Little Electronics and Arduino Projects
+# 266 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [XYplotter](./playground/XYplotter) - Draw pictures on a Digital Oscilloscope using an MCP42010 dual digital potentiometer and an Arduino.
-Of course, the first thing to try is the classic Christmas Tree.
+> Latest addition:sparkles: [BoldportClub/TheCuttle](./BoldportClub/TheCuttle) - the most beautiful Arduino-compatible board you will ever see.
+Another soldering kit from The Boldport Club (Project #6).

 Just my collection of electronics projects, many involving an Arduino in one way or another.